Ominous paracetamol and other pills: how popular drugs affect our lives

-“And then I said to myself: how do we know this?”
-Asked Gol.
+"And then I said to myself: how do we know this?" - Gol asked a question.
 She began to carefully study the scientific and medical literature on this topic.
-“I found an astounding amount of evidence — more than I could have imagined,” she says.
+“I found an amazing amount of evidence - more than I could have imagined,” she says.

 To start with the fact that there are studies of primates, which were transferred to a low cholesterol diet, and they became more aggressive.

-A potential mechanism for this was described: lowering cholesterol in animals seems to affect the level of serotonin, an important neurotransmitter, the “mood hormone” involved in regulating behavior.
+Even a potential mechanism for this has been described: lowering cholesterol in animals seems to affect the level of serotonin, an important neurotransmitter, "mood hormone" involved in regulating behavior.

-Even Drosophila flies start to fight if you change their serotonin level.
-And this also affects people not in the best way - research connects this with a tendency to violence, impulsiveness, suicides and murders.
+Even fruit flies start to fight if you change their serotonin levels.
+And it doesn't affect people in the best way either - research has linked this to violent tendencies, impulsiveness, suicide and murder.

 If statins affect the functioning of the human brain, then this is probably a direct consequence of their ability to lower cholesterol.

-In recent years, a lot of new evidence has emerged of this.
-The results of several studies reinforced the hypothesis of a potential relationship between irritability and statin use, including during randomized controlled trials (RCTs) conducted by Gol (involving more than 1000 people), considered the gold standard for obtaining scientific data on new medical interventions.
+In recent years, a lot of new evidence of this has appeared.
+Several studies have supported the hypothesis of a potential link between irritability and statin use, including in Gol's randomized controlled trials (RCTs) of more than 1000 people, which are considered the gold standard for scientific evidence of new medical interventions.

 RCT Gol showed that the drug increased aggression in women in the postmenopausal period, but, in a strange way, it did not affect the behavior of men.

-In 2018, one of the studies found a similar effect in fish - it seems that the mechanism linking cholesterol levels and aggression has existed for millions of years.
+In 2018, a study found a similar effect in fish - it seems that the mechanism that links cholesterol levels and aggression has been around for millions of years.

 Goal continues to be convinced that lowered cholesterol and, as a result, statins can cause changes in the behavior of both women and men, however, the depth of influence can vary greatly from person to person.

-But the most unpleasant discovery that Gol made is not the possible effect of conventional drugs on our personality at all.
+But the most unpleasant discovery that Golom made was not at all the possible effect of conventional drugs on our personality.
 This is a general lack of interest in such an impact.

 “The emphasis is on what doctors can easily check,” she explains.
-According to her, for a long time, studies of the side effects of statins focused on muscles and liver, because any problems with these organs can be detected using standard blood tests.
+For a long time, research on the side effects of statins has focused on muscles and the liver, she said, because any problems with these organs can be detected using standard blood tests.

-A researcher at the University of Ohio, Dominic Miskowski, also noticed this.
-“We know a lot about the physiological effects of drugs,” he says, “but we don’t understand how they affect human behavior.”
+Ohio University researcher Dominik Mishkowski noticed this too.
+"We know a lot about the physiological effects of drugs," he says, "but we don't understand how they affect human behavior."

-Mishkovsky’s own research found sinister side effects from taking paracetamol.
-Scientists have long known that this drug reduces physical pain by decreasing activity in certain parts of the brain - such as the islet lobe, which plays an important role in our emotions.
+Mishkovsky's own research has uncovered ominous side effects from taking paracetamol.
+Scientists have long known that this drug reduces physical pain by reducing activity in certain areas of the brain - such as the islet lobe, which plays an important role in our emotions.

 These volunteers take part in creating a sense of interpersonal and social problems, and paracetamol can surprisingly ease our psychological pain, for example, if we are rejected.

-Recent studies have shown another interesting thing: in our brain the centers of pain are also centers of empathy, empathy for the emotional state of another person.
+Recent studies have shown another interesting thing: in our brain, the centers of pain are simultaneously centers of empathy, empathy for the emotional state of another person.